JJ/granada-off/text/freemasonry.md

 kept in the Sacromonte abbey and still hidden from sight.

 >The palace itself houses a curious museum, more of a cabinet of
->curiosities with all kind of things, rooms devoted to orientalism,
+>curiosities with all kind of things, rooms devoted to Oriental and folk kitsh,
->costumbrism, "the Granadian woman", newspapers, and a whole room
+> "the Granadian woman", newspapers, and a whole room
 >devoted to holidays.
 Calling it "the Museum of newspapers, the
->Granadian womand and local holidays" would have been too long so it
+>Granadian woman and local holidays" would have been too long so it
 >is simply called ["Casa de los Tiros" museum](http://www.museosdeandalucia.es/cultura/museos/MCTGR/).

-There is a twist to this history of Granada equal to freemasonry, and it is also channelled through symbols coming from the Muslim past.
+There is a twist to this history of Granada equal to freemasonry, and it is also channeled through symbols coming from the Muslim past.
 I remember to have seen in Santa Fe, NM, its name itself taken from the city of Santa Fé, close to Granada, a red building with Moorish features, in fact in the so called "Moorish revival" style, which is,